Category: Sales Trust

 A real estate transaction is depicted, with one person handing over a stack of money to another person in exchange for a property represented by a small wooden house model.

 When selling an investment property, you may worry about giving up some of the gains you’ve realized from your investment to capital gains taxes.
 Property owners have various legal strategies that may allow them to mitigate or manage their capital gains tax liabilities from selling their properties.
-Contact 453 Deferred Sales Trust Powered by Pennington […]
+Contact 453 Trust Powered by Pennington Law for […]

 Are you conducting a real estate transaction?
 If so, you might wonder whether you need a real estate lawyer or a real estate agent to protect your rights and financial interests.
 Here’s what you need to know about the differences between these two types of real estate professionals.
 What Does a Real Estate Attorney Do? […]